Jiggins/Final-Year-Project/docs/Report.md

 different in their design principles.

 ### Attoparsec
-attoparsec is a fast Haskell parser combinator library, aimed particularly at dealing efficiently with network protocols and complicated text/binary file formats.[^attoparsec-github]
+Attoparsec is a fast Haskell parser combinator library, aimed particularly at dealing efficiently with network protocols and complicated text/binary file formats.[^attoparsec-github]